Yelp/paasta/docs/source/yelpsoa_configs.rst

     If not in smartstack, the default healthcheck is "None", which means the container is considered healthy unless it crashes.

+    A http healthcheck is considered healthy if it returns a 2xx or 3xx response code.

   * ``healthcheck_cmd``: If ``healthcheck_mode`` is set to ``cmd``, then this command is executed inside the container as a healthcheck.
 It must exit with status code 0 to signify a successful healthcheck.
 Any other exit code